Pregnancy happens when sperm enters a vagina, travels through the cervix and womb to the fallopian tube and fertilises an egg.

 There are things you and your partner can do to increase the chances of getting pregnant.

 have sex every 2 to 3 days without using contraception – make sure sperm enters the vagina

-if you’re trying to get pregnant it’s important to take folic acid every day, eat a healthy diet, and drink no more than 1 to 2 units of alcohol once or twice a week.
+If you’re trying to get pregnant it’s important to take folic acid every day, eat a healthy diet, and drink no more than 1 to 2 units of alcohol once or twice a week.
 This will help your baby develop healthily.

 Non-urgent advice: See a GP if:

-- you have been trying to get pregnant for over 1 year and have not been successful
+- you have been trying to get pregnant for over 1 year

 - you have a long term condition such as diabetes and want advice about pregnancy

-- There is a risk of passing on a condition such as sickle cell disease to your baby
+- there is a risk of passing on a condition such as sickle cell disease to your baby

 - you regularly take medicines and want to get pregnant – some medicines can affect a pregnancy

 - you are aged 36 and over and want to get pregnant